QBDev0ps/DevOps-Cloud-projects/Project9.md

 ![install mysql client](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/9b8721f3-0083-4175-9689-a495fd1c293a)

-**ii.** And then we test that we can connect from our Web Server to our Database server using mysql-client:
+**ii.** And then we test that we can connect from our Web Server to our Database server using MySQL client:

 **`$ sudo mysql -u qbuser -p -h 172.31.22.52`**